What are the advantages of having a mortgage?

 Alternatives to getting a mortgage

-Cash has drawbacks, however.
-One problem is that your liquidity is limited — when real estate is owned free and clear of all mortgage debt, it can be difficult to extract cash.
-You can get a second mortgage, but that raises all the issues associated with obtaining a mortgage, including getting approved and paying closing costs.
+Paying cash has drawbacks, however.
+One problem is that your liquidity is limited — even when real estate is owned free and clear, it can be difficult to extract cash from it.
+You can take out a home equity loan or a HELOC, but that raises all the issues associated with obtaining a mortgage, including getting approved and paying closing costs.

-Owning a home without a mortgage may not be as “free” as it seems, either.
-The cash you used to purchase the home is now money that can’t be used for possibly better alternatives, such as investing, starting a business or paying for education.
-Because you paid in all-cash, you might not have as much left over for home improvements or maintenance and repairs.
+Owning a home without a mortgage might not be as “free” as it seems, either.
+The cash you used to purchase the home is now money that can’t go towards other important goals: saving for retirement, starting a business or paying for college.
+Yes, a home is an investment — but it’s important for individuals to be diversified in their investments.
+Do you really want everything tied up in real estate?

 How to make the right financing decision for you